Kulnimskiy/Costing/project/README.md

 Last possible features:
 Necessary
-- make it so that on the profile there was the correct number of goods, competitors
+- make it so that on the profile there was the correct number of goods, competitors (DONE)
 - add connection though the price looker
 - add item through the price looker
 - show names of the items in the profile, Not links